dickinson0718/f23-classmaterial/syllabus.md

 will result in disciplinary action, up to failure in the course, and will be reported to the Office of Student Conduct and Conflict Resolution.
 -->

+### Pivot To Remote Instruction

+If we must switch to remote instruction, many of the course requirements and policies will have to be adapted.
+Details will be posted at the appropriate time on the course Blackboard site (which you will be required to check daily).
+If we have switch modes of instruction, I will change to a hybrid instruction model, where classes may be livestreamed, and all students will be required to attend class synchronously or in-person at the regularly scheduled times.
+Students must meet [GVSU’s minimum technology requirements](https://www.gvsu.edu/online/technology-requirements-for-onlinehybrid-courses-8.htm) for online/hybrid courses.

+### Face Covering Policy

+This class will follow the guidance of the university regarding face covering usage and definitions.
+In particular, if the [University’s alert level](https://www.gvsu.edu/lakerstogether/alert-levels-and-indicators-39.htm) rises to 1 or higher, they will be required unless an official exception is granted to a student.

 ## Special Needs?